JohnBinford/AppleWood-Pointe/readme.md

 - I noted a nice air compressor in the "vault" near the door.
 (There is a hose reel on the ceiling.)

 * * *
 * * *

+##  Suggestions for your own submissions and optional information for your personal profile.
+###  Send via email to Johnathan.binford@gmail.com

+## At least!
+Pictures and descriptive information about tools you might donate.
+### Information for your own personal profile.
+(If you wish  - See the link to Eric-S)
+- A picture of you, or a well known avator for workmanship.
+- Some background information.
+  - Career milstones and interests.
+  - Interests, Hobbies, Skills, etc.
+  - Potential things to learn.
+- Suggestions for Shop.
+- Pictures of noteworthy tools, or any you might wish to be in the shop.

+* * *

 ### Recent Submissions from Residents!